Eczema on hands

 • Fabrics, such as wool and polyester, can irritate the skin due to friction and overheating, which could result in a flare-up.
 Suitable fabric alternatives for clothing include cotton, silk, and bamboo.

 Most of the factors listed here are heavily tied to the body's natural immune system.
 When the immune system is triggered by one of the factors detailed here, the skin will begin to react, or defend itself, which leads to skin inflammation.
-Because this is a natural reaction, It is important to become aware of your own immune system’s response to these various triggers so you can treat and prevent your eczema flare-ups efficiently.
+Because this is a natural reaction, it is important to become aware of your own immune system’s response to these various triggers so you can treat and prevent your eczema flare-ups efficiently.

 What are the different types of eczema?